trungk18/trungk18.github.io/_posts/2020-05-30-javascript-closure.md

 And then the guys started asking about **Closure**.
 I answered in a very naive way `It is a function which is return in another function...`.
 The guys on the phone weren't laughing but I know that I was wrong.
 I only read about Closure from [w3schools][0] before.

+Closure is not easy to digest.
+It has always been a bit of a mystery to me.
+I have read multiple articles, I have used closures in my work, sometimes I even used a closure without realizing I was using a closure.
 After more than four years working with JavaScript and has built many applications from small to large scale that serve ten of thousands of users, I hope that I can properly answer this question.

 > Many parts of this blog post are heavily influenced by and taken from an excellent article on [MDN][3].

+## Execution context

+Some concepts are important to understand before you can fully get the idea of closures.
+One of them is the [execution context][7].
+[This article][8] has a very good primer on Execution Context.

+![What is JavaScript Closure?][9]

 ## What is a Closure?